michaeltd/dots/readme.md

  * Editors, [Utilities](dot.files/.tmux.conf).

-   * If emacs is your "thing", check one of ...
+   * If you are a follower of the church of emacs, check one of ...

      * [emacs-starter-kit](https://github.com/technomancy/emacs-starter-kit)
      * [a reasonable emacs config](https://github.com/purcell/emacs.d)